How to Measure and Manage Citation Drift in AI Search

 3. Monitor Fluctuation

-Visibility often returns after temporary drops, so it’s important to measure when and how often this happens.
-For runs where you drop out, track how often and how quickly your brand resurfaces.
+Visibility often returns after temporary drops, so it’s important to measure when and how often you recognize your brand fluctuating in AI search results.
+For runs where you drop out, track AI citation velocity, meaning how often and how quickly your brand resurfaces.
 High reappearance rates indicate that your brand carries strong topical authority, even if it doesn’t appear in every single run.

 4. Classify Types of Drift